 - If interested, a tour of your nearest prison can be provided, with the Governor’s permission, by the local TEO, including the training workshops, in order to gauge the level of expertise and accredited courses provided in Irish prisons.
-Note however that not all IASIO clients serve a prison sentence; many are placed on a Probation or Community Service Order.

 You can expect that an IASIO candidate will have been working for some time with a Training and Employment Officer in preparation for a return to work, including the following types of intervention and development:

-- A holistic guidance process which allows candidates to identify their true aspirations and abilities
+- A holistic guidance process which allows candidates to identify their true aspirations

-- Soft skills development such as meeting commitments (appointments and action items), punctuality, communications skills, how to handle difficult questions about one’s past when asked by colleagues, taking instruction, and many others
+- Soft skills such as meeting commitments (appointments and action items), punctuality, communications skills, how to handle difficult questions about one’s past when asked by colleagues, taking instruction, and many others